Horizon: Zero Dawn - Review

 Inventory management becomes a real issue before you know it.
 There are some easy methods of increasing your inventory space for ammo and for materials by doing small side-quests that involve hunting real animals, but by the end of the game, my inventory was always >90% full of material that I used to craft ammo.
 Since you have to craft ammo, sometimes in the middle of battle, I kept my bag full of materials to ensure I never ran out.
 This, however, was a constant annoyance when I had just finished one of the game's lengthier combat scenarios and wanted to collect the occasional rare item of value.
 At some point, I stopped looting bodies for anything other than the ammo parts because I didn't want to spend time to make room for more crap I didn't really need.
 As I have mentioned in other game reviews, if you're going to make loot such an instrumental part of the game, why do you have caps on the amount you can have at a time?
 It just forces me to spend more time micromanaging all of it to make sure I'm not missing anything useful and spend less time playing the actual game, until I get fed up and don't care about the loot anymore.

-Essentially, while opening sections of Horizon are satisfying and fun, as you learn the ropes and mechanics while exploring the vast and rich world, the end-game is less rewarding.
-There's a new DLC expansion out at the time of this review that adds more skills and weapons to the list of rewards, and for good reason.
-One of the main justifications for why I decided to plow through the main story was because I realized that I was running out of reasons to keep playing the game.
+Essentially, while the opening sections of Horizon are satisfying and fun, as you learn the ropes and mechanics while exploring the vast and rich world, the end game is less rewarding.
+There's a new DLC expansion out at the time of this review that adds more skills and weapons to the list of rewards and for good reason.
+One of the main justifications for why I decided to plow through the main story was that I realized that I was running out of reasons to keep playing the game.

 The main motivation eventually runs out when you've gotten all of these